dmalawey/OpenArm/README.md

 | ----------------- | ------------------- |
 | ![data](https://i.imgur.com/ShzraEz.png) | ![chart](https://i.imgur.com/pLvsWPe.png) |

+## Tendons & Ligaments

+In biology, ligaments attach bone to bone, and tendons attach bone to muscle or otherwise serve mobility 🎓8.
+As of 2023.07, it's undecided whether to design with rigidity for attachments of motors and joints to the structure.
+If the robot is given hard mechanical stops, it creates discrete discontinuities in the mobility and would be nonoptimal for machine learning.
+If we introduce endstops that are elastic, then two benefits arrive: First, the end-stop behavior is continuous, and second, extra strength can assist the actuators near the limits.
+(If you spread your arms and walk through a doorway, you can put a force on the door frame without using your pectoral muscles - that's the tendons helping you exert force for free - instead of using your own energy, you use a "spring force" which simply conservation of energy.
+You recover your energy from the walking motion and load that into the spring which is in your shoulder.

 **Analysis 06.26:**

 This analysis compares a battery-recharging test with my data from a Li-ion cell (similar curves) to estimate percentages.
 Data from a discharge of Li-ion cell from 4.12v starting, no-load voltage is compared with Oren's data from a LiPo cell from 4.18v starting, no-load voltage.
 Oren's batteries lost 5% of 4.12v at hilltop, giving 3.98v.
 To gather energy data, I found the corresponding 95% of my Li-ion cell starting voltage, giving 0.95 * 4.12 = 3.91v.
 At this voltage, my cell's energy consumption was 27% of capacity.  (capacity, assuming 3.0v equals 0% capacity and 4.12v = 100% capacity, taken from true samples of mWh discharged).
 The energy level in WH was noted from the corresponding sample, giving 27% energy reduction.
 The same method was used to trace Oren's 96% voltage value back to it's coresponding energy level and we see the difference between these samples show 72% energy recovery.
 72% of the lost energy was still available at the recovery voltage.
 The energy loss from 95 to 94% voltage represents more than 70% of the energy loss from 100 to 94% voltage, due to nonlinearity of the Li-ion and LiPo chemistry.